 Country of origin: USA

-This DVD-R edition has been mastered from what appears to be a 35mm print, which may originate from the Blackhawk Films collection, but the low-resolution disc encoding makes the picture unnecessarily blurry.
-On high-resolution monitors, the horizontal lines of resolution can clearly be seen — even when viewed on an HD system capable of deinterlacing the picture and resolution upscaling.
+This DVD-R edition has been mastered from what appears to be a 16mm reduction print, which may originate from the Blackhawk Films collection, but the low-resolution disc encoding (or the print itself) makes the picture undesirably blurry.
+On standard-resolution monitors, the horizontal lines of resolution can clearly be seen.
+The disc will look better when viewed on an HD system capable of deinterlacing the picture and resolution upscaling (preferably upscaled to a 60FPS progressive scan signal).

-The film is accompanied by a good music score performed on an upright piano by Keith Taylor.
+The film is accompanied by an improvised music score performed on an upright piano by Keith Taylor.

 Alpha Video